abcucberkeley/LLSM3D_MembraneSegmentation/README.md

   1. Mask Binarization (mask_conversion.py)
   2. Image Normalization (img_normalization.py)
   3. Data Augmentation + Preparation (data_augmentation.py)
   4. Data Preparation (data_preparation.ipynb) -- *This notebook merges all of the above three scripts and can be used through Jupyter.
-Due to the long run time of      some processes, it is **not recommended to use this notebook**.*
+Due to the long runtime of      some processes, it is **not recommended to use this notebook**.*

 ### Model Training: